RNP-lab/viking_hill_radar_lidar_camera_dataset/README.md

 The pose of the robot saved in the ROS bag files is based on SLAM result of using Norlab's [ICP Mapper](https://github.com/norlab-ulaval/norlab_icp_mapper_ros) as a front-end for the [HDL Graph Slam](https://github.com/koide3/hdl_graph_slam) graph optimization.
 The high-quality `/rtklib/post_fix_q1` fix messages were used as constrains, and the whole map frame is aligned with the Universal Transverse Mercator (UTM) frame.
 Unfortunatelly, the GNSS coverage under tree canopy is a hard problem, therefore the number of precise GNSS measurements is limited.
-Each run has it's own map, and when inspected the alignment after registration of these to maps to each other, we estimate the position uncertainty to +-30cm (large-scale deformations, locally consitent).
+Each run has its own map, and when inspected the alignment after registration of these to maps to each other, we estimate the position uncertainty to +-30cm (large-scale deformations, locally consitent).
 This accuracy is adequate to the intended purpose of the dataset, which is point cloud segmentation training/testing.

 To use different reference, the bag files need to be filtered, removing the `/icp_odom` topic and the `/map->/odom` TF messages.
 Similarly, to test different odometry solutions, remove `/odom->/base_link` TF messages as well.